Multi-Product Dynamic Pricing in High-Dimensions with Heterogeneous Price Sensitivity: Abstract

 \section{Abstract}

 We consider the problem of multi-product dynamic pricing, in a contextual setting, for a seller of differentiated products.
 In this environment, the customers arrive over time and products are described by high-dimensional feature vectors.
 Each customer chooses a product according to the widely used Multinomial Logit (MNL) choice model and her utility depends on the product features as well as the prices offered.
-Our model allows for heterogenous price sensitivities for products.
-The seller a-priori does not know the parameters of the choice model but can learn them through interactions with the customers.
+The seller a-priori does not know the parameters of the choice model but can learn them through interactions with customers.
 The seller's goal is to design a pricing policy that maximizes her cumulative revenue.
 This model is motivated by online marketplaces such as Airbnb platform and online advertising.
 We measure the performance of a pricing policy in terms of regret, which is the expected revenue loss with respect to a clairvoyant policy that knows the parameters of the choice model in advance and always sets the revenue-maximizing prices.
-We propose a pricing policy, named M3P, that achieves a $T$-period regret of $O(\log(Td) ( \sqrt{T}+ d\log(T)))$ under heterogenous price sensitivity for products with features of dimension $d$.
-We also prove that no policy can achieve worst-case $T$-regret better than $\Omega(\sqrt{T})$.
+We propose a pricing policy, named M3P, that achieves a $T$-period regret of $O(\log(Td) ( \sqrt{T}+ d\log(T)))$ under heterogeneous price sensitivity for products with features of dimension $d$.
+We also use tools from information theory to prove that no policy can achieve worst-case $T$-regret better than $\Omega(\sqrt{T})$.